 National Register of Historic Places in Placer County

-The Mountain Quarry Cement Bridge or Mountain Quarries Bridge, sometimes referred to as "No Hands Bridge", was completed on March 23rd, 1912.
-At the time of its construction the bridge was the longest concrete skew arch railroad bridge in the world.
-The building of the bridge was also to determine if concrete was practical in building long bridges.
-Although a couple of construction faults plagued the building of the Bridge it was considered a great piece of railroad bridge engineering.
+At the time of its construction in 1912, the bridge was the longest concrete skew arch railroad bridge in the world and demonstrated that concrete was a practical material for long bridges.
 The bridge stands today as a proud monument to early day engineering and to the men who worked with somewhat primitive tools to create it.